gnubodhi/boringOS/README.md

 - **Fun over function**: Sometimes weird, sometimes useful.
 - **DIY-friendly**: Built for people who read Gentoo docs *on purpose*.

+Ethics

+When I’m not being boring, I like to talk ethics.

+As such, boringOS will not include empathetic or emotion-simulating AI models until they can be used ethically and respectfully.
+After all — no one wants an emotionally needy automation system that begs you not to leave the living room.

+(Well... most people.)

 ---

 ## 🪛 Build Instructions